-Through their analysis of the theaters, the researchers determined that a higher quality of service more positively impacted operations when ethical adherence was also high.
-Conversely, when unethical behavior was commonplace, a high quality of service had a much-diminished impact on the success of business operations.
+Through their analysis of the theaters, the researchers determined that a higher quality of service positively impacted operations when ethical adherence was also high.
+Conversely, when unethical behavior was commonplace, high quality of service had a much-diminished impact on the success of business operations.

-"While carmakers and banks strive to provide superior customer service, their unethical conduct and the resultant fines inevitably jeopardize customer trust and diminish long-run financial returns," co-author Jasmine Hu, an assistant professor of management at the University of Notre Dame's Mendoza College of Business at the time of the study, said in a statement.
+"While carmakers and banks strive to provide superior customer service, their unethical conduct and the resultant fines inevitably jeopardize customer trust and diminish long-run financial returns," said co-author Jasmine Hu, an assistant professor of management at the University of Notre Dame's Mendoza College of Business at the time of the study, in a statement.

-The authors cited several key takeaways from their research that could help business owners and managers achieve both high-quality service and a culture of consistently ethical behavior:
+The authors cited several key takeaways from their research that could help business owners and managers achieve both high-quality service and a company culture of consistently ethical behavior: